 Iron Mountain Park is OPEN

 Iron Mountain Park is OPEN.
-It is a "soft" opening to allow public access, with a grand opening to be planned later in the year when the weather allows.
 Iron Mountain Park is an approximately 51-acre park located in the center of the City of Lake Oswego.
 Iron Mountain Park is larger than a local neighborhood park and integrates natural and developed features.
 The Iron Mountain Master Plan, Resolution 17-42 was adopted by the City Council July 18, 2017.

 The Iron Mountain Park Project embodies the goals and vision of Parks Plan 2025 and three years of extensive community-focused outreach from the Iron Mountain Master Plan (2017).
 Improvements to the site will allow for increased opportunity for nature play, enhanced park access, and preservation of the cultural and ecological history.
 Developments will include: